-All that considered, I initially figured on 10,000 for the first image, 10,000 for the second and 2500 for the third, for a total fee of 22,500 (and about 27,200 in production expenses).
-Getty suggested 12,000/image/year for their Print, Web and OOH pack.
+All that considered, I initially figured on 10,000 for the first image, 10,000 for the second, and 2500 for the third, for a total fee of 22,500 (and about 27,200 in production expenses).
+Getty suggested 12,000/images/year for their Print, Web, and OOH pack.
 Blinkbid quoted 11,550-16,500/image/year.
 After some back and forth, the client decided they wanted the project to come in under 40k, so we had to figure out what to cut if our photographer wanted the job.
 When it became clear that they were unwilling to make do with less usage, I looked at which production expenses I could trim.
 But even after eliminating 5000 for the on-site producer, I still couldn’t get down to 40k.
 At that point, the photographer and I discussed trimming the photography fee.
-She was willing to be flexible because the photography fee was reasonable to begin with, and the additional production fees (travel days, post-processing and editing) were healthy.
+She was willing to be flexible because the photography fee was reasonable, to begin with, and the additional production fees (travel days, post-processing, and editing) were healthy.
 So I dropped the fee down to 19,250.

 Production Days: Initially, I budgeted for an on-site producer (me).
 But when the client came back asking us to hit 40k, that was the first thing to go.
-Since the schedule was somewhat relaxed, and talent, catering, wardrobe and locations would be provided by the client, it made it possible (though not ideal) to ax that from the budget.
+Since the schedule was somewhat relaxed, and talent, catering, wardrobe, and locations would be provided by the client, it made it possible (though not ideal) to ax that from the budget.
 Together with airfare and expenses, removing my on-site production time would account for a 5000.00 swing.
-I did still handle all of the pre-producton (sourcing, booking and coordinating crew, making travel arrangements, scheduling, production books etc.).
+I did still handle all of the pre-production (sourcing, booking, coordinating crew, making travel arrangements, scheduling, production books, etc.).

 First Assistant Days: The photographer would be flying her first assistant in, so I included two travel days and two shoot days.
 The days would be short, so I wouldn’t need to factor in overtime.

-Local Assistant and Digital tech: We initially estimated for a full workstation and digital tech, but when we were forced to trim the budget, we pulled out the workstation rental, saving 1500.00 (750.00/shoot day), the trade-off being that the client would have to review images on the photographer’s laptop.
-We also included a local assistant to help with gear and run last minute errands if necessary.
+Local Assistant and Digital tech: We initially estimated a full workstation and digital tech, but when we were forced to trim the budget, we pulled out the workstation rental, saving 1500.00 (750.00/shoot day), the trade-off being that the client would have to review images on the photographer’s laptop.
+We also included a local assistant to help with gear and run last-minute errands if necessary.